ngynngchn/finco/readme.md

 # Finco - Personal Finance Tracker

+## Original Repository
+The original repository can be found  [here](https://github.com/allbutgold/finco).

 ## Description

 Finco is a personal finance tracker application developed as a final exam project for a software development boot camp.
 The application allows users to add and manage transactions, display and filter them in various ways.
 Additional features include setting a spending limit and creating a user account with a credit card and a profile image.
 This application is built using the React framework, Node.js, Express.js, and SASS, with a MongoDB database for storage.